bjornmeansbear/lectureScripts/theLibreDesigner.md

 - fear of "design by committee"
 - lack of desire

 Its not just that designers CAN open source; but the benefits are so good; we're foolish not to be more open.
-And there are some designers trying out these methods... but as an industry we're still just really tied to
+And there are some designers trying out these methods... but as an industry we're still just really tied to.

 ## What's hard?
 What's Bad?
-What's not easy?
+What's not easy

 In general; this stuff isn't easy.
 It's hard to just set out and do all of this -- even the imagery and fonts stuff because there is expectation that designer's use certain type from certain places; you might be asked specifically to go to certian photographers or certain stock photo sites or be given aready unfree things to work with.
 Choosing to abandon adobe and apple... well, you probably can't do that if you have any sort of normal design job... ????